Paradoxdruid/eso-guides/index.md

 ## Changelog

-* 2025-05-13: Added Buff calculations to explain why certain sets aren't needed.
+* 2025-05-13: Added Buff calculations to explain why certain sets aren't needed; added explanation of Yolnakriin meta.
 * 2025-05-12: Moved Glacial Colossus to SPC Healer; kept Reaving Blows CP requirement only for vAS; revised MT and OT lines to move Winter's Embrace to MT and add Siphoning to OT
 * 2025-05-11: Initial setups